decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Map Messages to Scalars

-The messages in (#messages) must be mapped to scalars before passed to the Sign, Verify, ProofGen and ProofVerify operations.
+The messages in (#messages-1) must be mapped to scalars before passed to the Sign, Verify, ProofGen and ProofVerify operations.
 For the purpose of the test vectors presented in this document we are using the [MapMessageToScalarAsHash](#mapmessagetoscalarashash) operation to map each message to a scalar.
-For the [BLS12-381-SHAKE-256](#bls12-381-shake-256-ciphersuite) ciphersuite, on input each message in (#messages) and the following default dst
+For the [BLS12-381-SHAKE-256](#bls12-381-shake-256-ciphersuite) ciphersuite, on input each message in (#messages-1) and the following default dst

 ```
 {{ $MapMessageToScalarFixtures.bls12-381-shake-256.MapMessageToScalarAsHash.dst }}